LeidyGil/leidygil.github.io/SQL_English.md

 ## Types of Joins
 ### Inner Join
 Key ideas
-The JOIN clause allows us to combine data FROM multiple tables into a single result table.
+The JOIN clause allows us to combine data from multiple tables into a single result table.
 There are several types of joins, and when the type of join is not specified, INNER JOIN is used by default.
 The difference between the types of joins lies in how records that do not have a common key in both tables are handled.
 INNER JOIN is the default option.